-In 2005, more than 30 per cent of single-parent families and 20 per cent of Aboriginal families in Canada had inadequate access to food (Statistics Canada, 2005).
-More than 1.1 million Canadian households were food insecure at some point during 2008 (AAFC 2008, 4).
-It has been found that food insecurity rates are highest in households with certain socio-economic traits.8 Approximately 60 per cent of households that relied on social assistance, and 30 per cent of households that relied on employment insurance had experienced food insecurity in 2008 (AAFC 2008, 4).
+Almost 2.5 million Canadians lack adequate access to food (Food Secure Canada, 2011).
+It has been found that food insecurity rates are highest in households with certain socio-economic traits.
+More than 30 per cent of single-parent families and 20 per cent of Aboriginal families are food insecure (Statistics Canada, 2005).
+Approximately 60 per cent of households that relied on social assistance, and 30 per cent of households that relied on employment insurance had experienced food insecurity in 2008 (AAFC 2008, 4).
 As of 2003, the rate of Canadians using food banks more than doubled since 1989, with more than 750 000 people per month relying on them (Redway 2003, 3).
 This has increased by 25% since January 2009 as a result of the economic recession (Monsebraaten, 2009).
 Many food banks do not have sufficient supplies to meet the ever-growing demand.
 These patterns of food inaccessibility for single-parent, Aboriginal and unemployed Canadians will increase if climate change deteriorates food production conditions, increases food costs and widens the gap between socio-economic classes.

 Climate change is expected to have numerous effects on food accessibility, especially in northern regions of Canada.
-In the future, warmer summer temperatures may enhance opportunities for small-scale agriculture, providing a more affordable local food source (Furgal 2008, 333).
+In the future, warmer summer temperatures may enhance opportunities for smallscale agriculture, providing a more affordable local food source (Furgal 2008, 333).
 Growing conditions for fruit and vegetables are expected to be more favourable thus decreasing the reliance on imports (Lemmen et al. 2008, 399).
-Greater growing capacity is important because sea-level rise, coastal erosion, and permafrost melting will make the ground more unstable.
+Greater growing capacity is important because sea-level rise, coastal erosion, and permafrost melting will make the ground less stable.
 This will have negative implications for roads, airstrips and other important infrastructure, making food transportation difficult and goods more expensive in remote communities (Furgal 2008, 333-36; Industry Canada, 2006).
 Residents in northern communities are the most likely to experience food insecurity, with the rate in Nunavut being four times higher than the Canadian average (Statistics Canada, 2005; Furgal, 2008).
 With temperatures rising, the sea ice has already become less reliable, interfering with travelling, hunting and fishing.
 Changing sea ice conditions are also disruptive to the reproductive, migratory and feeding patterns of certain species' such as the ringed seal and caribou, which are important traditional food sources (Field et al. 2007, 625).
 As animal availability decreases and human access to wildlife becomes more unpredictable, food security for Aboriginal communities in the North is jeopardized (ACIA, 2005; Field et al. 2007, 625).